-According to the International Monetary Fund, Switzerland is the ninth largest outward direct investor as at the end of 2020.9 As one of the world's largest capital exporters, it is in Switzerland's interest to create favourable conditions for foreign direct investment.
+According to the International Monetary Fund, Switzerland is the ninth largest outward direct investor as at the end of 2021.14 As one of the world's largest capital exporters, it is in Switzerland's interest to create favourable conditions for foreign direct investment.

 Switzerland has been a party to the Washington Convention for the Settlement of Investment Disputes Between States and Nationals of Other States (also known as the ICSID Convention) since 1968 and to the Energy Charter Treaty since 1998.
-For the Swiss government, transparency is fundamental to the effectiveness and acceptance of investor-state dispute settlement proceedings.
-Switzerland therefore had an active role in the development of the UNCITRAL Rules on Transparency and ratified the United Nations Convention on Transparency in Treaty-based Investor-State Arbitration (also known as the Mauritius Convention), which entered into force on 18 October 2017.
-Having signed 112 bilateral investment treaties (BITs), of which 111 are currently in force, Switzerland has one of the largest BIT networks in the world.
+For the Swiss government, transparency is fundamental to the effectiveness and acceptance of investor-state dispute settlement proceedings.15 Switzerland therefore had an active role in the development of the UNCITRAL Rules on Transparency in Treaty-based Investor-State Arbitration, and ratified the United Nations Convention on Transparency in Treaty-based Investor-State Arbitration (also known as the Mauritius Convention), which entered into force on 18 October 2017.
+Having signed 113 bilateral investment treaties (BITs), 16 of which 111 are currently in force, 17 Switzerland has one of the largest BIT networks in the world.
 Recognising the need for reform in certain areas, Switzerland has continued to modify its treaty practice in recent years.
+The most recent investment protection agreement is the BIT with Indonesia.
+It was signed on 24 May 2022 at the World Economic Forum in Davos and is Switzerland's first BIT based on its new negotiation approach, which aims to limit arbitrators' discretionary powers and to allow for contracting States to exert more influence on the subsequent interpretation and application of their treaties.18

 A Swiss seat is frequently chosen for investment-treaty arbitration outside of the institutional arbitration proceedings of ICSID.
-Therefore, such disputes are increasingly subject to setting aside procedures before the Swiss Supreme Court.
+Therefore, such disputes are increasingly subject to setting-aside procedures before the Swiss Supreme Court, although applications to set aside awards rendered in investment-treaty arbitrations rarely succeed.

-In the last 20 years, the Swiss Supreme Court has heard approximately 13 set aside applications in investment treaty arbitration proceedings.13 In 2020, the Swiss Supreme Court for the first - and so far only - time set aside an arbitral award arising from an investment treaty arbitration, finding that the arbitral tribunal had wrongly declined jurisdiction over the dispute on the basis of a misapplication of the BIT at hand.14
+According to the most recent (unofficial) statistics available, over the period 2000-2019, the Swiss Supreme Court has heard approximately 13 setting-aside applications in investment-treaty arbitration proceedings.
+19 In 2020, the Swiss Supreme Court for the first - and so far only - time set aside an arbitral award arising from an investment-treaty arbitration, finding that the arbitral tribunal had wrongly declined jurisdiction over the dispute on the basis of a misapplication of the BIT at hand.
+20